Villahermosa: The 19th century

-In November 1808, the Viceroy of the [New Spain] don Pedro de Garibay arranged for elections to be made for the first Town Hall of Villa Hermosa (at that time it was written separately), verifying the solemn installation of this first Town Hall on 1 January 1809.
+In November 1808, the Viceroy of the [New Spain] don Pedro de Garibay arranged for elections to be made for the first Town Hall of Villahermosa, verifying the solemn installation of this first Town Hall on 1 January 1809.

 The Libertarian Struggle

 During the struggle for Independence, few libertarian movements aroused in the state capital, due to the fierce control exercised by the colonial authorities of the province.
-It was until [1814] that [José María Jiménez Garrido] launched the cry of insurrection, however, he was imprisoned by the governor and sent to [San Juan de Ulúa].
+It was until [1814] that [José María Jiménez Garrido] launched the cry of insurrection.
+However, he was imprisoned by the governor and sent to [San Juan de Ulúa].

-On July 5, 1821, Villahermosa was taken by the independentists headed by José María Jiménez Garrido and Luis Timoteo Sánchez and at 2 p.m. in the Plaza de Armas de Villahermosa' Plaza Mayor, Luis Timoteo Sánchez proclaims independence and unveils the Glorious Independent System, however the governor Angel of the Bull managed to stifle the rebellion and the royalists recapture the city.
+On July 5, 1821, Villahermosa was taken by the independentists headed by José María Jiménez Garrido and Luis Timoteo Sánchez and at 2 p.m. in the Plaza de Armas de Villahermosa' Plaza Mayor, Luis Timoteo Sánchez proclaims independence and unveils the Glorious Independent System.
+However the governor Angel Del Toro managed to stifle the rebellion and the royalists recapture the city.

 The Proclamation of Independence

-On September 7, 1821, The Colonel Juan Nepomuceno Fernández Mantecón, who came from Veracruz, fought a slight battle in the village of Tamulté (now a colony of Villahermosa), defeating the Spanish army and planting himself in the vicinity of San John the Baptist, which led to the escape of the last colonial governor of Tabasco Angel of The Bull, and triumphantly entered the city proclaiming The National Independence.
+On September 7, 1821, Colonel Juan Nepomuceno Fernández Mantecón, who came from Veracruz, fought a slight battle in the village of Tamulté de la Sabana, defeating the Spanish army and planting himself in the vicinity of Saint John the Baptist (San Juan Bautista), which led to the escape of the last colonial governor of Tabasco Angel Del Toro, and triumphantly entered the city proclaiming the National Independence.

-Juan Nepomuceno Fernández Mantecón" Fernández Mantecón paraded with the troop by the royal road to Atasta and Tamulté (today Av.
+Juan Nepomuceno Fernández Mantecón" paraded with the troop by the royal road to Atasta and Tamulté (today Av.
 27 de Febrero), to Cruz Verde (today Av.
 Francisco Javier Mina), folded on Yerbabuena street (today Iguala), to the hill and street of the "Encarnación" (today 5 may), occupying the new barracks on Today's Independence Street, the Old Barracks, the Town Hall and the Plaza de Armas de Villahermosa' Plaza de Armas where I proclaim Tabasco's independence from the Spanish crown.
 Completing 302 years and six months of Spanish rule in the state.

 The next day September 8, at 9 a.m. in the Plaza de Armas de Villahermosa' Plaza de Armas de San Juan Bautista, the local authorities adopted the Iguala Plan and signed the annexation to the new nation, thus remainingTabasco attached to Mexico The festivities culminated in a mass and a "Te Deum" in the hermitage of the Conception.